Snow Day Rituals & Superstitions: How to Wish for a Snow Day Overnight

 • Snow Day Wish Jar: Fill a jar with paper snowflakes and a note that says Snow Day Please.”
 Leave it on the windowsill overnight.

-Cozy Indoor Snow Day Superstitions
+Cozy Indoor Snow Day Superstitions & Traditions

 • Hot Chocolate Wish: Drink a warm cup of cocoa before bed and promise to enjoy the snow responsibly if school is canceled.